ipeperko/dbm/README.md

-create | true | Determines if field will be created (only relevant for table creation). local | | Value container with local storage of any supported type. binding | | Value container with binding.
+create | true | Determines if field will be created (only relevant for table creation). local | | Value container with local storage of any supported type. binding | | Value container with binding. timestamp | | Special container with unix time to timestamp conversion

 #### Value container